 President Pires, the 2011 Laureate, has used the Prize to set up an Institute for Leadership to give young leaders the capability to drive development in Cape Verde and across Africa.
 The 2008 Laureate president Mogae has brought high-profile African figures including the 2007 Laureate president Chissano and the 2014 Laureate president Pohamba together in Champions for an HIV-Free Generation to press for effective solutions to the disease.
 Both Presidents Chissano and Mogae have also been active in mediating conflicts and disputes, notably in Madagascar, Northern Uganda and South Sudan.
 All are involved in promoting strong governance in Africa.

 But any reflection on the last decade also reveals confusion over how the committee comes to its decision and the criteria we use.
 An indication of this is how on those occasions when the committee decides not to award the prize, as happened last week, our decision is seized on as indictment of the poor standards of leadership on the continent.
 This is a misunderstanding of the scope and purpose of the Ibrahim Prize.

-The prize goes far, far beyond requiring leaders to step down willingly at the end of their constitutional term.
 From the very beginning, the bar set for the Prize has been extremely high.
 It recognizes not good leaders—of which Africa has many—but truly exceptional figures which, by their nature, are rare… So it is not surprising that there have been years when the Prize is not awarded.

 When we make our decision, the committee draws heavily on the first-hand experience of the unique challenges of political leadership of our members, in Africa and beyond.
 This allows us to assess excellence in leadership against the diversity of national challenges.